Ookla the Mok (band): Band members

 The band consists of a core duo of Rand Bellavia and Adam English, who met as undergraduates at Houghton College in 1988.
 Although Bellavia and English continue to perform live with Luis Garcia and Mike Mallory if geography and convention budgets allow for it (most recently at Windycon, 2016), performances are generally two-piece sets.

-By day, Bellavia works as the Library Director at D'Youville University, while English makes his living as a caricature and cartoon artist.
-He previously founded and managed "Adam English's Cartoon City Caricatures" at Darien Lake Theme Park Resort (now Six Flags Darien Lake), as well as teaching workshops on cartooning in Buffalo Public Schools through the Arts-In-Education program.
+Bellavia works as the library director at D'Youville University, while English makes his living as a caricature and cartoon artist.
+English previously founded and managed "Adam English's Cartoon City Caricatures" at Darien Lake Theme Park Resort (now Six Flags Darien Lake), as well as teaching workshops on cartooning in Buffalo Public Schools through the Arts-in-Education program.